the-pro-crastinator/DSA/README.md

-# Arrays in Java – DSA Practice (Basics + LeetCode) 🚀
+# Java DSA Practice 🚀

-This repository contains my focused practice on **Arrays** in Data Structures and Algorithms (DSA) using Java.
+This repository contains my practice and learning journey in Data Structures and Algorithms (DSA) using Java.

-It includes both:
+It includes:

-* Fundamental concept building (Basics)
+- Core concept building
-* Platform-based problem solving (LeetCode)
+- Problem-solving practice
+- Pattern-based learning
+- Algorithmic thinking and optimization

 ---

 ## 📌 Structure

-Arrays/

-* Basics → Core concepts and beginner-friendly problems
-* LeetCode → Practice problems from LeetCode
+DSA/

+- Arrays → Array problems, searching techniques, sliding window concepts, and more
+- More topics will be added as I progress further in DSA

 ---

 ## 🎯 Goal

-To build a strong foundation in Arrays and improve problem-solving skills through consistent practice.
+To build strong problem-solving skills and develop a solid understanding of DSA through consistent coding practice.

 ---

 ## 📅 Progress

-* Started: 2026
+- Started: 2026
-* Maintaining regular practice and uploads
+- Regularly updating solutions, notes, and optimized approaches

 ---

 ## 🧠 Topics Covered

-* Linear Search
+- Linear Search
+- Binary Search
-* Array Traversal
+- Array Traversal
+- Two Pointers
+- Sliding Window
-* Finding Maximum/Minimum
+- Finding Maximum/Minimum
+- Peak Element Problems
+- Occurrence-Based Binary Search
-* (More will be added as I progress)
+- More topics will be added gradually

 ---

 ## ⚡ Note

-This is part of my DSA journey, and the repository will grow over time with more problems and optimized solutions.
+This repository is a part of my long-term DSA journey and will continue to evolve with better solutions, optimizations, and new concepts over time.

 ---

-"Consistency > Perfection"
+"Build logic.
+Stay consistent.
+Improve daily."